Superstring amplitudes from BCJ numerators at one loop: Structure of one-loop superstring amplitude

 where we sum over the cylinder and Moebius-strip topologies, with associated Chan-Paton colour factors $C_\text{top}$, and we integrate over the usual open-string domains for $\tau$ and the marked points $z_{i>1}$.
 We also noted that, to match standard open-string conventions, we need the substitution $\alpha'\mapsto4\,\alpha'$ in the Koba-Nielsen factor \eqref{eq:KN}.
 Comparing \eqref{eq:Ao} to \eqref{eq:Ac}, we see that there is an obvious `double copy'.
 It is no surprise that the chirally-split representation of the one-loop amplitudes is particularly well-suited to connect with advances in field theory related to the BCJ double copy \cite{Bern:2008qj,Bern:2010ue,Bern:2019prr}.
 We note that the $\ell$-integration is of Gaussian type, because of the form of the Koba-Nielsen factor \eqref{eq:KN} and of the fact that $\mathcal{I}_n(\ell)$ depends on $\ell$ polynomially.
 To avoid repetition, we refer mostly to the closed superstring in this paper, with the understanding that the same object $\cI_n$ can be imported into the open superstring.\footnote{In fact, the same object can also be imported into the heterotic string as the `supersymmetric copy'.}

 The first step in the field-theory limit is to consider where $\alpha'$ occurs in the amplitude formula.
 We see an explicit $\alpha'^n$ normalisation factor in both \eqref{eq:Ac} and \eqref{eq:Ao}, and we note also the $\alpha'$ dependence of the Koba-Nielsen factor \eqref{eq:KN}.
 The question then is whether $\cI_n$ depends on $\alpha'$ for the superstring, given we already set the appropriate $\alpha'$ normalisation of the amplitude.
 If the superstring amplitude is an $\alpha'$-dressing of field theory, then there should be a valid choice of $\cI_n$ where there is no dependence on $\alpha'$.
 Note also that there is an ambiguity in the moduli-space integrand, given by total derivatives in $\cI_n \text{KN}_n$.
 These two observations are closely related.
-Indeed, in recent work parallel to ours, ref.~\cite{Balli:2024} was able to achieve a form of the 6-point chiral integrand that fits our ansatz, precisely after taking into account integration by parts that gets rid of the $\alpha'$ dependence in a pure-spinor-derived formula for $\cI_6$.\footnote{Ref.~\cite{Balli:2024} corrects an integration-by-parts step in \cite{Mafra:2018pll} by appropriately requiring single-valuedness in the argument of total derivatives.} In what follows, we will assume that $\cI_n$ is independent of $\alpha'$ for the superstring, which is consistent with all present results.\footnote{These results include discussions at arbitrary genus on the relation to the ambitwistor string, where the limit $\alpha'\to\infty$ is taken to obtain $\cI_n^\text{ambitwistor}$ \cite{Mason:2013sva,Berkovits:2013xba,Huang:2016bdd,Casali:2016atr,Azevedo:2017yjy,Kalyanapuram:2021xow}, when one would expect the limit $\alpha'\to0$ because the ambitwistor string should represent field theory.
-Our view is that there should be a choice (or class of choices) where $\cI_n$ is independent of $\alpha'$, as we mentioned, and can then be used in both the superstring and the ambitwistor string.}
+Indeed, in recent work parallel to ours, ref.~\cite{Balli:2024wje} was able to achieve a form of the 6-point chiral integrand that fits the ansatz we will present, precisely after taking into account integration by parts that gets rid of the $\alpha'$ dependence in a pure-spinor-derived formula for $\cI_6$.\footnote{Ref.~\cite{Balli:2024wje} corrects an integration-by-parts step in \cite{Mafra:2018pll} by appropriately requiring single-valuedness in the argument of total derivatives.} In what follows, we will assume that $\cI_n$ is independent of $\alpha'$ for the superstring, which is consistent with all present results.\footnote{A word on this assumption.
+The results mentioned include discussions at arbitrary genus on the relation to the ambitwistor string, where the limit $\alpha'\to\infty$ is taken to obtain $\cI_n^\text{ambitwistor}$ \cite{Mason:2013sva,Berkovits:2013xba,Huang:2016bdd,Casali:2016atr,Azevedo:2017yjy,Kalyanapuram:2021xow}, when one would expect the limit $\alpha'\to0$ because the ambitwistor string should represent field theory.
+Our view is that there should be a choice (or class of choices) where $\cI_n$ is independent of $\alpha'$, as we mentioned, and can then be used in both the superstring and the ambitwistor string.
+This appears to us to be the natural way to square the results at $\alpha'\to\infty$ and $\alpha'\to0$.}